Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Hours: Open 24/7 | Entrance: Free

-The 7.5-mile stretch of road called the Red Rock Scenic Byway winds through the Sedona wilderness and offers an opportunity to enjoy spectacular views of the red rock landscape.
+This 7.5-mile stretch of road called the Red Rock Scenic Byway winds through the Sedona wilderness and offers an opportunity to enjoy spectacular views of the red rock landscape.
+This is a fantastic option to enjoy the outdoors when hiking or biking isn’t possible.

 Off-Roading

-Sedona is an off-road aficionado’s paradise, with tons of vehicle-accessible trails
+Sedona is an off-road aficionado’s paradise, with tons of vehicle-accessible trails.

 👉 Browse Tours on Viator

-The area surrounding Sedona is known as an offroading playground.
+The area surrounding Sedona is known as an off-roading playground.
 The rocky and rough terrain makes it a popular destination for people to test their 4WD vehicles and driving skills.

 Tlaquepaque Arts and Crafts Village

-Peruse the many art galleries at the architecturally beautiful Tlaquepaque Village
+Peruse the many art galleries at the architecturally beautiful Tlaquepaque Village.

 View of the Tlaquepaque archway in Tlaquepaque Arts and Crafts Village in Sedona

-📍 Google Maps | Phone: 1 (928) 282-4838 | Website | Hours: 10 am – 5 pm | Entrance: Free
+📍 Google Maps | Phone: 1 (928) 282-4838 | Website | Hours: 10 am – 5 pm Mon-Thu; 10 am – 6 pm Fri-Sun | Entrance: Free

 Tlaquepaque Arts and Crafts Village is a beautiful center designed to replicate a traditional Mexican village.
-The grounds themselves are worth visiting as they contain gardens, lovely benches, historic attractions, and art pieces.
+The grounds themselves are worth visiting as they contain lovely gardens, benches, historic attractions, and art pieces.

 Amitabha Stupa and Peace Park